Information and advice for City College students and staff

 How will practical courses, such as beauty and hairdressing, be taught safely?

-We are following the Department of Business guidance for particular sectors, for example how we will teach courses such as hairdressing and beauty.
+We are following the Department of Business guidance for particular sectors such as hairdressing and beauty.

 What will happen to work experience?

-There will be no work experience in the first term unless it is a requirement of the qualification.
-Our plan is to arrange work experience for students from January 2021, depending on the situation and Government guidelines.
+There will be no work experience in lockdown unless it is a required part of the qualification.

 What happens if I have to self-isolate?